Week 1 Weigh-In, SMASH Bowls, and Rucking Forward

 The plan is to add:

 And by the time I get home my t-shirts are absolutely soaked.
-But that’s kind of the point.
+But that’s the whole point; more output, conditioning and adaptation.
+And unlike random cardio sessions… Walking is actually sustainable and that matters more than intensity.

 The Real Lesson So Far